 The performance and methodologies for each of the ‘system’ approaches set out in Part F are the absolute minimum requirements needed to ensure that adequate air quality is provided for the occupants indoors.
 There are a number of sets of air flow rates that need to be complied with in each ‘system’ and I will describe these using litres per second (l/s).
 These details are for guidance and are not targets in themselves.

-It is up to the homeowner to work with approved and certified manufacturers and installers to ensure that best system is specified and that design and installation best practice is used to achieve Part F compliance or the occupant’s health and wellbeing could be at risk if these ventilation rates are compromised.
+To build a healthy home, it is up to the homeowner to work with approved and certified manufacturers and installers to ensure that the best system is specified and that design and installation best practice is used to achieve Part F compliance.
+The occupant’s health and wellbeing could be at risk if these ventilation rates are compromised.

 1. Background Ventilation and Intermittent Extract Fans